BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 [VectorTree](https://github.com/BarisAlbayrakIEEE/VectorTree.git) repository in my github page contains a persistent vector tree data structure.
 The README file of the repository presents a detailed discussion about the relation between the persistency and the concurrency.

-[PersistentDAG](https://github.com/BarisAlbayrakIEEE/PersistentDAG.git) repository in my github page contains a concurrent persistent DAG data structure.
+[PersistentDAG](https://github.com/BarisAlbayrakIEEE/PersistentDAG.git) repository in my github page contains a persistent DAG data structure.
 The README file of the repository presents a detailed discussion about the above issues related to the concurrency.

 [GenericLaminate](https://github.com/BarisAlbayrakIEEE/GeneticLaminate.git) repository in my github page contains a genetic algorithm to optimize a composite laminate written in CUDA C.
 The README file of the repository presents a detailed discussion about data and task parallelism approaches and GPU parallelism using CUDA C.

 # 3. Languages & Tools <a id='sec3'></a>